crypticcoin-renewed/librustcrypticcoin/crypticcoin_proofs/README.md

 # crypticcoin_proofs

-This library contains the zk-SNARK circuits for Zcash, and the APIs for creating and verifying proofs.
+This library contains the zk-SNARK circuits for Crypticcoin, and the APIs for creating and verifying proofs.

 ## License